tengrommel/GO_Cloud_Computing/Cloud_Networking/Chapter_3_Socket-level_Programming/note.md

 A primary use of this type is to perform DNS lookups on IP host names.

     func ResolveIPAddr(net, addr string) (*IPAddr, os.Error)

+## Host lookup
+    func LookupHost(name string) (addr []string, err os.Error)
+> The function ResolveIPAddr will perform a DNS lookup on a hostname, and return a single IP address.<br>
+ However, hosts may have multiple IP addresses, usually from multiple network interface cards.<br> They may also have multiple host names, acting as aliases.

+    func LookupCNAME(name string)(cname string, err os.Error)
+> One of these addresses will be labelled as the "canonical" host name.